Saving Electricity home

 Electric vs. gas clothes dryers

-See our full report on energy used by clothes dryers.
+See the calculator at right.
+More info is available in my full report on energy used by clothes dryers.

 Electric vs. gas heat

-I don't have comparison tables for electric vs. gas heat specifically, but I do have quite a bit of info about saving energy on heating.
+I don't have comparison tables for electric vs. gas heat specifically yet, but I do have quite a bit of info about saving energy on heating.

 Cost of Natural Gas